 I personally stock up on canned chili right before the Super Bowl.
 Some people like to use canned chili with beans, but this is entirely a personal preference.

-Simply heat the ingredients together in a skillet or saucepan over low heat until the cheese has melted, stirring often.
+Simply heat the ingredients together in a skillet or saucepan over low heat on the stove top until the cheese has melted, stirring often.

 Would you rather make it in a slow cooker?
 Check out this Crock Pot Queso recipe.